#Unleash the Power of Instagram to Grow Your Construction Business

 Dennis Molla from Molla Builders says stories are a great way to connect with other builders and subcontractors.
 But, it also allows him to connect with his community in a more relatable way.
 Dennis has made it more interesting with categories like Friyay, where viewers see him leave every Friday at the end of the day (see image below).
 Something so simple is fun and engaging for people to watch.
 So think outside the box a little and get creative.

 Whereas, Jared Banner from Banner Built uses Stories as a quick daily way to engage and makes short videos.
 He says “Stories get the most traction and immediate reactions.”
 And he believes that it’s good to show viewers that it’s not all “rainbows and butterflies” and that you can solve problems too.

 There are a lot of tools out there to help track and calendar your content.
-SEMRush and Combin Scheduler both offer free automation tools to post for you, along with other features.
+Tools like Later and Sprout Social offer, along with other features.
 So if you don’t want to spend your day thinking about Instagram, snap some pics throughout the week and set them up to auto-post, saving you time and effort.
 This is also a great way to cover you when you’re off on that well-needed vacation with your family.

 Jared Banner from Banner Built says that the biggest tip he can give to a newbie on Instagram is “Be consistent and stay consistent.”
 If your followers know you give updates every Friday, then they will check in on your profile to see your news.
 When Jared doesn't have anything new to share, he'll use those fun hashtags you see everywhere, like #throwbackthursday or #flashbackfriday.
 This allows you to share prior work and still be timely on your posts.